-As far as kidney diseases are concerned, I think nature has been very unkind to women.
+As far as chronic kidney diseases are concerned, I think nature has been very unkind to women.
 Whatever may be the reason; either anatomical or physiological, global studies and estimated statistical analysis proposed by Centre of Diseased Control confirmed that women are 14% more prone to severe organ disorders as compared to their male counterparts.

 Many of you must be thinking that are women with chronic kidney disorders at a risk due to low survival rate?
 Or like always, this time also their hormones are to be blamed!